reed3867/Bootcamp-Elk/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - _TODO: What aspect of security do load balancers protect?
-Load balancers are placed in-front of the Filebeat, Metricbeat and Docker containers for DVWA.
-The Load Balancer distributes the load data across multiple VM's, which helps to avoid any single point failure or excessive workload on any one VM's.
 What is the advantage of a jump box?
-The advantage of the a jump box is that it precisly allowsIt's an origination point prior to connecting to other servers or questionalble websites.
-It also routes the admins to connect to it before completing any administrative tasks
+The DVWA, Filebeat and Metricbeat Docker containers are placed behind Load Balencers.
+The load balancers will allow access for non regular accessable WebVM's that carry pertinent information.
+The Load Balancer distributes the work load across the various machines to aid in preventing a single point machine failure.

+The JumpBox primary advantage, is that it explicitly restricts access to the network.
+This is accomplished by requiring those who request access to SSH into the JumpBox in order to enter into the docker containers and or move to any other machines on the network.
+The JumpBox allows only a single point of entry, which allows for easier monitoring or modifying security procedures, thus, hardening the network overall.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Network and system Files.
 - _TODO: What does Filebeat watch for?
-It monitors log files or locations you specify.
+Filebeat monitors the locations that the user  specifies, monitors log files, gathers log events and forwards those logs to the Elasticsearch or Logstash for indexing.
 - _TODO: What does Metricbeat record?
-It records the metrics from the system and services on your server.
+Metricbeat periodically collects metrics from the operating system and services running on the server.
+It then transfers those statistics over to  Elasticsearch or Logstash for output.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.